Our vision is to help young people discover their own true nature and deepest connection to the Earth.

 Our Mission

 Our mission is to inspire young people, and for young people in turn to inspire their families, to get involved in the great work of rewilding the Earth and restoring nature.
-To do this a new story must be born, one that tells of our inter-being with the rest of the community of life on Earth.
+To do this a new and yet ancient story must be reborn, one that tells of our true nature - of interrelatedness with the rest of the community of life on Earth, one that speaks of our reliance on the health of natural ecosystems for our own lives and existence.

-We are working to build a movement of young people, who are reconnected to nature and understand their place in the natural order of life.
-We are working to help young people bring into being a new culture - one that takes responsibility to care for the whole community of life on Earth - to act in the interest of all species, not just our own.
+We are working to build a movement of young people, who are deeply reconnected to the Earth, understanding right relationship, respecting Natural Law, and the intelligence of Nature.
+We are working to help young people bring into being a new culture - one that takes responsibility to care for the whole community of life - to act in the interest of all species, not just our own.

 In order to achieve this Operation Future Hope works in schools, with landowners and with the wider community in the following ways;

-1. Providing pioneering, up to date planetary and ecological education in schools in order to teach about the state of nature, the importance of conserving global biodiversity, and the immediate need to develop a circular and regenerative economy - a model for life and growth within planetary boundaries.
+1. Providing pioneering, up to date planetary and ecological learning in schools in order to teach about the state of nature, the importance of conserving global biodiversity, the relationship between human health and planetary health, and the immediate need to develop a circular and regenerative economy - a model for life and growth within planetary boundaries.

 2. Creating rewilding projects within school grounds that enable young people to grasp the concept and importance of ecologically rich and resilient landscapes that support humans and wildlife alike.

-3. Providing outdoor learning opportunities and experiences that reconnect young people with nature - creating a 'reset' in how we view the landscape, wildlife and animals in captivity, including domestic livestock.
-To enable young people to understand and appreciate animal sentience and other species rights to life with us - to kindle an empathy for all living beings.
+3. Providing outdoor learning opportunities and experiences that reconnect young people with nature, including their own inner ecosystem, creating a 'reset' in how to see the natural world; the landscape, wildlife, including animals in captivity, and domestic livestock.
+To enable young people to understand and appreciate animal sentience and other species rights to life with us - to rekindle an empathy for all living beings.

 4. Connecting Rewilding Schools with the wider community of landowners and conservationists in order to create a network of habitats and corridors for wildlife.
 And, to inspire others to get involved in starting rewilding and wilding initiatives of their own throughout the region.

-Through these four pillars we aim to inspire and create HOPE for the future, and show how it is possible, through our own actions, to build a better and equitable world for all species.
+Through these four pillars we aim to inspire and create HOPE for the future, and show how it is possible, through our own actions, to build a better, more beautiful, and equitable world for all species.

 Climate change and the catastrophic loss of biodiversity must be seen as one crises, for they are inextricably linked.

-Fully protecting what is left of wild nature and rewilding 30% of the Earth by 2030 and 50% by 2050 is the natural solution, and the only way we can hope to save the web of life upon which we are totally dependent for our own existence.
-Photo by Paul Hilton.
+Fully protecting what is left of wild nature, restoring our soils and rewilding 30% of the Earth by 2030 and 50% by 2050 is the natural solution, and the only way we can hope to save the web of life upon which we are totally dependent for our own existence.
+We must integrate back into nature, there is no other path forward for humanity.
+Lesley Malpas.

 Let’s REWILD!